 I am an assistant professor at S&T.

-Prior to this I was a postdoc at LSU's CCT.
 Before this I obtained my PhD in Computer Scienece from GMU.
-My adviosr was Dana Richards.
+My adviosr was

 I am married to Emily Hsiang.